apache/incubator-brooklyn/docs/website/developers/committers/release-process/make-release-artifacts.md

 It will show you the release information it has deduced, and ask yes-or-no if it can proceed.
 Please note that the script will thoroughly clean the Git workspace of all uncommited and unadded files.

+**You really probably want to run this against a secondary checkout.** It will wipe `.project` files and other IDE metadata, and bad things can happen if an IDE tries to write while the script is running.
+Also as it takes a long time, this means your workspace is not tied up.
+One quick and easy way to do this is to `git clone` the local directory of your primary checkout to a secondary location.

 A few minutes into the script you will be prompted for the passphrase to your GnuPG private key.
 You should only be asked this question once; the GnuPG agent will cache the password for the remainder of the build.